nikitha-1709/html-css-javascript-practical/README.md

 - HTML5
 - CSS3
 - JavaScript

-## How to Run

-1. Open the project folder.
-2. Open `index.html` in a web browser.
-3. Select HTML, CSS or JavaScript Programs.
-4. Select an experiment to open and run it.

-No installation is required for the basic programs.
-Some browser/API demonstrations may depend on normal browser permissions or internet access.

 ## Navigation

 Each category has its own index page.
 Individual programs also contain navigation links to return to the JavaScript/HTML/CSS program list or the main dashboard.